runehol/AwesomeTTS/README.md

 be pulled in and installed with Git.

 - **Straight Install:**
-  Build and copy the files into your Anki `addons` directory using the `install.sh` helper, removing any other installation of AwesomeTTS.
+  Copy the files into your Anki `addons` directory using the `install.sh` helper, removing any other installation of AwesomeTTS.
 If you have an existing configuration file, it will be saved, but your cache will be cleared.

         $ git clone https://github.com/AwesomeTTS/AwesomeTTS.git
         $ cd AwesomeTTS